skylerbadge/Conformal_MCM/README.md

 This repository includes the codes used in our paper.

-The Conformal MCM and its Large Scale variant are added here.

 1. Conformal MCM:
   - We use MATLAB R2018b
   - Run the program using MCM_linear_rundata.m